 Your feelings will always lie to you because we’re all in a healing process in desperate need of a master healer.
 We’re all walking through life wounded but in different stages of healing.
-Some of are still really raw, some of us are a little closer to whole but we all bear the scars of where we’ve been.
+Some of us are still really raw, some of us are a little closer to whole but we all bear the scars of where we’ve been.

 Your words, your actions have an impact.
 They can wound or they can pick up other wounded and draw them toward wholeness with you.

-Pain is a sign of a wound, but it’s also the sign of healing.
+Pain is a sign of a wound, but it’s also a sign of healing.
 A sign that skin and bone are knitting back together.
 You can never be whole without Him.
 You can look whole, throw a little makeup over the top and cover it with a mask.
 But without Him, it will always be just beneath the surface.